 Tensile Strength

-This property measures a material’s resistance to a longitudinal pulling force.
-Aluminum 7075 is very good in this aspect, making it ideal for applications where high strength is critical, such as aerospace components.
+Tensile Strength measures a material’s resistance to a longitudinal pulling force.
+Aluminum 7075 has almost twice the tensile strength of 6061 aluminum, making it ideal for applications where high strength is critical, such as aerospace components.

 Yield Strength

 Yield strength indicates the point at which a material begins to deform plastically.
-Aluminum 7075 has a higher yield strength compared to 6061, which means its superior ability to withstand deformation.
+Aluminum 7075 has a much higher yield strength than 6061, giving it superior ability to withstand deformation.

 Hardness